The history of our family business

 1961

-The company moves to the newly constructed Building A on the abattoir premises with the addition of a meat processing area that will grow to 500 square metres (5,380 square feet) in the same year.
-Jörg Mattfeld returns from Canada with new ideas and joins his father’s company.
-A small cash & carry market with 80 square metres (860 square feet) of floor space provides the basis for what is now the Cash & Carry Fresh Foods Market.
-This is where Hamburg’s roughly 1,100 butchers (today there are 40) are offered a small selection of additional items such as canned pickles or Maggi cubes.
+Relocation to the newly built Hall A on the abattoir site with the addition of a cutting area, which will grow to 500 m² in the same year.
+Jörg Mattfeld returns from Canada with new ideas and joins his father's company.
+The basis for today's Cash & Carry fresh market is created with a small 80 m² pick-up market.
+Here, the 1,100 butchers in Hamburg at the time (now around 40) receive a small selection of additional items such as tinned gherkins or Maggi cubes.

 1971

-From this combination of meat processing and cash & carry market, an import business began with frozen poultry from the USA.
-This has developed into the import of meat from Argentina, Uruguay, Brazil and Paraguay as well as the USA, Australia and New Zealand.
-Partner businesses in many of those countries produce our own matti’ s brand for us.
+The combination of meat cutting and the cash & carry market leads to the import of frozen poultry from the USA.
+This subsequently developed into the import of meat from Argentina, Uruguay, Brazil and Paraguay as well as the USA, Australia and New Zealand.
+Partner companies in various of these countries produce our own matti's brand for us.

 1991